USU-Analytics-Solution-Center/Bruno.jl/docs/src/manual/types.md

 #### [`Bond`](@ref Bond(::Real))
 Bonds are long term loans issued by companies.

 `Bond` structs can theoretically be used currently as an underlying asset in a `FinancialInstrument`.
-However additional funcitonality is not currently supported in Bruno.
+However additional functionality is not currently supported in Bruno.
 Pull requests are welcome!

 ### Interacting With `Widgets`
 Widgets can be used with the [`price!`](@ref)function however, unlike most `FinancialInstruments`, the `price!` function will dispatch to return the last number in the `prices` array of the `Widget` struct.
 This is the assumed current market price for the `Widget`.
 Widgets can also be used in trading strategies with [`strategy_returns`](@ref)